LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 Predicates ``logging/3`` and ``nolog/3`` can be used to, respectively, query and remove log points.
 There's also a ``nologall/0`` predicate that removes all log points.

+Note that setting a log point will remove any existing line number spy point for the same location.

 .. _programming_trace: